exceptionless/Website/content/docs/project-settings.md

 ## Error Stacking

-You can also control how errors are stacked by specifying user namespaces or common methods to ignore.
+You can also control how errors are stacked by specifying user namespaces (if you application code utilizes namespaces) or common methods (in all apps) to ignore.
+Let's take a look at how each works.

-## User Namespaces
+### User Namespaces

+If your app runs on .NET or other languages that support namespaces, you can define what namespaces your code runs in.
+This allows Exceptionless to pick a stacking target within your code.

-A comma delimited list of the namespace names that your applications code belongs to.
+You can set this up on the project settings page in the Settings tab.
+You simply need to provide, a comma delimited list of the namespace names that your applications code belongs to.
 If this value is set, only methods inside of these namespaces will be considered as stacking targets.

-## Common Methods
+### Common Methods

+Slightly different from your namespace definitions above, defining common methods here will *exclude* stacks from building up for specified methods.
+This is important as you may have catch-all methods in your code or specific methods that you expect to have frequent errors you'd rather not pass to Exceptionless.

-A comma delimited list of common method names that should not be used as stacking targets.
-This is useful when your code contains shared utility methods that throw a lot of errors.
+You can set this up on the project settings page in the Settings tab.
+Simply supply a comma delimited list of common method names that should not be used as stacking targets.

 ## Spam Detection